boutroslab/cld_docker/README.md

 **Quick-Start:**

+CHeck out the pre-build docker at [dockerhub](https://hub.docker.com/r/boutroslab/cld_docker/dockerfile)

-Install docker to the point that docker run hello-world runs successfully and use cld as described below e.g:
+Install docker to the point that "docker run hello-world" runs successfully and use cld as described below e.g:

 	1. To use the graphical interface